qdzlug/ironbank-pipeline/README.md

 #### create tar

+Uses `skopeo` to create a `docker-archive` tarball of the built image.
+This tarball can be tested locally by running `docker load -i <path-to-tar>`.

+Job artifacts:

+- image tar, output as a `docker-archive`

 #### generate sbom

 With the use of `syft`, the pipeline generates four separate software bill of materials (SBOM).